Standard Operating Procedures – A complete guide! – Audience and Authors

 - Collaboration Method - All the authors involved will need to be able to work collaboratively on its creation and will need a means of doing this.
 SharePoint would be the perfect tool for this...take a look at this blog on using SharePoint for SOP's

 It goes without saying that as well as these points above we need to consider all we have learnt about the SOP and its audiences so far in the process.
-Even if our choice of author is limited due to real world constraints, at least if we are considering these points we are heading in the right direction for a successful and workable SOP.
+Even if our choice of author is limited due to real world constraints, at least if we consider these points we are heading in the right direction for a successful and workable SOP.

 Other articles in the series: